Pelargonium cucullatum

 The species distribution is in the far southwest of the Western Cape, coastal and slightly inland.
 It is here photographed by the sea at Onrus.

 The habitat is mostly sandy soil on sandstone and granite slopes in the winter rainfall region.
-The species is not considered to be threatened in its habitat early in the twenty first century.
+The habitat population is deemed of least concern early in the twenty first century.